Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Categories of interest

 Further let $\p$ be the parabolic subalgebra in $\g$ that fixes the $\ell-1$ subspaces $\operatorname{Span}(e_1,\ldots,e_{s_1}),$ $ \operatorname{Span}(e_1,\ldots,e_{s_1+s_2}), \ldots, \operatorname{Span}(e_1,\ldots,e_{s_1+\ldots+s_{\ell-1}})$.
 Its Levi subalgebra is isomorphic to $\gl_{s_1}\times\gl_{s_2}\times\ldots\times \gl_{s_\ell}$.
 Let $\OCat^{\p}_{-e}$ stand for the parabolic category $\mathcal{O}$ for $\hat{\g}$ on level $-e$, whose objects are integrable over $\p\oplus t\g[t]$.
 See \cite[Section 2]{VV} for details.

-The category $\OCat^{\p}_{-e}$ together with objects $\Delta(A), A\in \Z^{\bs},$ becomes a highest weight category if we weaken (HW2) and allow the projective objects to lie in the pro-completion of this category.
-For a highest weight order on $\Z^{\bs}$ we can take the order $<$ from Subsection \ref{SS_parab_poset}, see \cite[5.1,5.2]{VV}.
+The category $\OCat^{\p}_{-e}$ together with parabolic Verma modules $\Delta(A), A\in \Z^{\bs},$ with $\rho$-shifted highest weight $\alpha_A$ becomes a highest weight category if we weaken (HW2) and allow the projective objects to lie in the pro-completion of this category.
+For a highest weight order on $\Z^{\bs}$ we can take the order $<$ from Section \ref{SS_parab_poset}, see \cite[5.1,5.2]{VV}.

 We remark that if $\Delta(A),\Delta(A')$ lie in the same block of $\OCat^{\p}_{-e}$, then the $m$-tuples of residues of $(a_1,\ldots,a_m)$ and of $(a_1',\ldots,a_m')$ modulo $e$ differ by a permutation.